Inspection failure is usually about the overall picture, not a single issue

 Records may influence inspection outcome not only because they evidence that checks have been completed, but because they may still affect the inspection picture.

 Where records appear disconnected from conditions found within the business, they may contribute to wider concern during inspection.
+Records that appear excessively uniform may also attract attention during review.
 In some cases this may inform formal action such as an Improvement Notice.

-Related resources covering this area include Temperature Control Records and the explainer on Confidence in Management.
+Related resources covering this area include Temperature Control Records, the explainer on Confidence in Management, and the page covering whether perfect food safety records can look suspicious.

 Confidence in management and wider judgement